Excuse me, iTunes needs your attention

 It was during this exchange with Alex that I discovered what caused iTunes to open silently in the background.
 It was turning on Bluetooth headphones that did it.
 I had turned off every auto thing I could think of and even “deleted” iTunes Helper, which deleted nothing and, as far as I can tell, had no effect.
 It kept opening quietly in the background.
 Still does, but at least I know what’s causing it.

 So, if iTunes was opening quietly and without notice, how did I come to realize what was happening and Alex telling me iTunes needed my attention?
 That was another bit of bizarreness about iTunes.
 If pressing the option key when starting iTunes allows the selecting and opening of an external iTunes library, wouldn’t it seem normal when not pressing the option key iTunes would default to opening the iTunes library installed on the computer?
-It would, I think, but it doesn’t.
+It would, I think.

 Otherwise, iTunes 11.4 is almost perfect (except for the continuous play when you want to listen to only one thing). iTunes 12 is another story altogether.
 The reason I had plugged in another library (on the computer with iTunes 11.4) was to test it after using it with iTunes 12 on my other Mac with Yosemite and iTunes 12 installed.
 It happens that iTunes 12 reassembles an iTunes library such that it won’t play on a computer with an earlier version.
 This is an iTunes library that I’ve had since the beginning of iTunes-time, 2001.
 The earliest “date added” items are dated 2003 because that was when I first switched to OS X from OS 9.
 I had a backup, so I wasn’t devastated.